-- Rotting of Plywood.
+- Prevents rotting of Plywood.

 - Stops premature failure of the roofing including blistering.

-In roofs where there is a small amount of ridge it may be necessary to install a solar-powered roof vent.
+In roofs where there is a small amount of ridge, it may be necessary to install a solar-powered roof vent.
 These exhaust the equivalent of 12 spinning ventilators and only operate in daylight hours.
 This means they take the heat out during the day and leave the heat in the roof space at night.

 I have provided a lot of information for you to take in however if you fail to understand or your builder doesn’t follow these steps you might find yourself without a manufacturer’s warranty and with a roof that needs replacing after only a few years.